skoruba/IdentityServer4.Admin/README.md

 ## Audit Logging

-- This solution uses audit logging via - https://github.com/skoruba/AuditLogging (check this link for more detal about this implementation :blur:)
+- This solution uses audit logging via - https://github.com/skoruba/AuditLogging (check this link for more detal about this implementation :blush:)
 - In the Admin UI project is following setup:

 ```